osaroo3/battleships-game-ci-project3/README.md

 In this version, player gets the preference to select grid size.
 The grid has being restricted to 6,7,and 8.
 The player is required to enter their name after grid has being set.
 Then the game board for both player and computer is printed to the terminal.
 Players can see their ships but not computer ships.
 The first row is row 0 and the first dot represents column 0.
 If you guess the right coordinates you hit computers ships, this goes for computer too.
 When all opponent ships have been hit a winner emerge.

-Click [here](https://battleships-game-ci-project3-baac25174f1e.herokuapp.com/) to go to the live link.

 ![Am I Responsive Index Image](assets/readme-images/battleship-game.PNG)